 Complex Structures

-Over the years bargeboards have gotten very complicated, and teams are constantly evolving their own designs for maximum aerodynamic effect and minimal drag.
-However, they are simply used to redirect airflow in favorable ways, both to keep the car aerodynamically stable and to cool the internal components as well.
+Over the years bargeboards got very complicated, and teams were constantly evolving their own designs for maximum aerodynamic effect and minimal drag.
+However, they are essentially used to redirect airflow in favorable ways, both to keep the car aerodynamically stable and to cool the internal components as well.

 Final Thoughts

-Bargeboards are common to all F1 cars, although they weren’t always.
-They are used to redirect air into, underneath and around the car to maximize the aerodynamics.
-They also redirect air into the air intakes that allow the radiators to keep the engine cool.
-Bargeboards work using some basic principles of aerodynamics and general physics, and help the cars go faster, especially on the corners.
+Bargeboards were common to all F1 cars from the 1990s until 2022.
+They were used to redirect air into, underneath and around the car to maximize the aerodynamics.
+They also redirected air into the air intakes that allow the radiators to keep the engine cool.
+Bargeboards were banned with the 2022 aerodynamic regulation changes.